 The trail was recently extended west through Seattle's Fremont neighborhood to Eighth Avenue NW.
-The trail also reaches east to Redmond by means of the Samammish River Trail.
+The trail also reaches east to Redmond by connecting with the Samammish River Trail.

 A Major Urban Route

-The Burke-Gilman Trail is an outstanding success and has been beneficial to the neighborhoods which it passes through.
+The Burke-Gilman Trail is an outstanding success and has been beneficial to the neighborhoods through which it passes.
 The trail has become a major transportation corridor that serves thousands of commuter and recreational cyclists.
 It demonstrates that when the proper facilities are provided many people will chose healthy, pollution-free, non-motorized modes of travel.

 The trail can at times be busy and even crowded with cyclists, walkers, joggers and skaters.
 Busy periods require all users be especially watchful, cautious, and respectful of others.
 Fast cyclists must adjust their speed to suit the conditions or use alternative routes.
 All trail users must keep to the right.

-Further bits of Burke Gilman History can be found on www.wikipedia.org
+Further bits of Burke-Gilman history can be found on